sedejbjerg/Devasc_Skills/README.md

 - clear counters g1
 - show ip route (an extra one I added)
 - show version and show interfaces
-- the first 4 of them of them with a task to send output to different files
+- the first 4 of them with a task to send output to different files
 - Run the ansible playbook file: ansible-playbook ios_status.yaml

 ### Troubleshooting:
-- No problems, except a minor syntax error in the clear conunter task, solved after consulting the ansible documentation.
+- No problems, except a minor syntax error in the clear counter task, solved after consulting the ansible documentation.

 ### Verification: